Health & Safety Procedures

-- Opening with limited attendance and encouraging advance daily admission purchases
+- Operating with limited attendance and encouraging advance daily admission purchases

-- Requiring face coverings for employees and guests
+- Requiring face coverings for employees and guests, per federal mandate.

 - Implementing increased frequency of sanitization and disinfection.